aekiss/HCP-Data-CFD-2023/README.md

 You must *choose one* of the projects you have available to you.
 This must be a project with compute allocation remaining as discussed above in prerequisites.

 The storage section *must* contain all the `/g/data` projects you need to access.
-Use the following to include all the projects specified above:
+Use the following for this tutorial:
 ```
 gdata/hh5+gdata/ik11+gdata/cj50
 ```

-Click on "Advanced Settings" and set the following options
+Click on "Advanced Settings" and set the following options:

 **Module directories**
 ```